Q&A with Robert Glazer on Effective Affiliate Marketing

 RG: This is another good example of where affiliate marketing can move consumers through the sales funnel without requiring the brand to invest additional resources beyond a commission to a partner.

 An email list is more of a starting point for brands.
-What a well-managed affiliate programme can do is provide touchpoints along the way to keep a brand’s products or services in front of customers, moving buyers from awareness to consideration to actually making a purchase.
+What a well-managed affiliate program can do is provide touchpoints along the way to keep a brand’s products or services in front of customers, moving buyers from awareness to consideration to actually making a purchase.

 This Q&A has been modified from a Cloudways.com interview.